Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/README.md

 # Flask Deployment Documentation (App.py)

+The full code can be seen on [This branch](https://github.com/Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/tree/model-deployment).

 ## Importing Libraries and Modules

 The code begins by importing the necessary libraries and modules for the application.
 The imported modules include: